xuanlocatbu/my-website/content/authors/admin/_index.md

 ## About Me

 Xuan Loc Huynh is a Mathematics PhD student at Boston University.
+This summer, he will join the Erdos Institute’s Quantitative Finance Boot Camp—a program tailored for PhDs seeking to pivot into industry roles.
+His goal is to secure an internship in summer 2026 where he can bring mathematical precision and data-driven insights to impactful projects.
+Xuan Loc Huynh is a Mathematics PhD student at Boston University.
 This summer, he will join the Erdos Institute’s Quantitative Finance Boot Camp - a program tailored for PhDs seeking to pivot into industry roles.
 His goal is to secure an internship in summer 2026 where he can bring mathematical precision and data-driven insights to impactful projects.